samuelLovett/tempEgo/README.md

 TEMPSAC & TWLSQ:
 * buffer_size: Size of the sliding window (m)
-* fff_lambda: fixed forgetting factor as defined in (14) of [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](link to be added).
+* fff_lambda: fixed forgetting factor as defined in (14) of [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](https://ieeexplore.ieee.org/abstract/document/10636553).
 0 uses only the most recent samples and 1 uses all samples equally.

-To change the from the values presented in [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](link to be added), change their definition within the _set_kb()_ , _set_tempsac()_ , _set_twlsq()_ methods.
+To change the values presented in [Enhancing Doppler Ego-Motion Estimation: A Temporally Weighted Approach to RANSAC](https://ieeexplore.ieee.org/abstract/document/10636553), change their definition within the _set_kb()_ , _set_tempsac()_ , _set_twlsq()_ methods.

 ## Results